 Management determines the appropriate classification of debt investment securities at the time of purchase and re-evaluates such designation as of each balance sheet date.
 Securities that management has the positive intent and ability to hold until maturity are classified as held-to-maturity and are carried at their remaining unpaid principal balance, net of unamortized premiums, or unaccreted discounts.
-At December 31, 2015 and 2014, the Corporation had no investment securities classified as held-to-maturity.
+At December 31, 2016 and 2015, the Corporation had no investment securities classified as held-to-maturity.

 Securities that will be held for indefinite periods of time, including securities that may be sold in response to changes in market interest or prepayment rates, needs for liquidity and changes in the availability of and the yield of alternative investments are classified as available-for-sale.
 These securities are carried at fair value, which is determined by obtaining quoted market prices or matrix pricing.
-Unrealized gains and losses are excluded from earnings and are reported in other comprehensive income.
+Unrealized gains and losses are excluded from earnings and are reported in other comprehensive income (loss).
 Realized gains and losses are recorded on the trade date and are determined using the specific identification method.
 Premiums are amortized and discounts are accreted using the interest method over the estimated remaining term of the underlying security.

 Management evaluates securities for other-than-temporary impairment on at least an annual basis, and more frequently when economic or market concerns warrant such evaluation.
 Declines in fair value of debt securities below their cost that are deemed to be other-than-temporary are separated into (a) the amount of the total other-than-temporary impairment related to a decrease in cash flows expected to be collected from the debt security (the credit loss) and (b) the amount of the total other-than-temporary impairment related to all other factors.
-The amount of the total other-than-temporary impairment related to the credit loss is recognized in earnings.
 The amount of the total other-than-temporary impairment related to all other factors is recognized in other comprehensive income.
 In estimating other-than-temporary impairment losses, management considers (1) the length of time and the extent to which the fair value has been less than cost, (2) the financial condition and near-term prospects of the issuer, and (3) whether or not management intends to sell or expects that it is more likely than not that it will be required to sell the debt security prior to any anticipated recovery in fair value.